-The Incident Command will direct Internal Communications to active the RAVE Alert System with information and instructions with consideration that if the threat is of an internal nature, sensitivity on the information provided and means of communication will be a primary consideration.
+The Incident Command will direct Internal Communications to activate the RAVE Alert System with information and instructions.
+If the threat is internal, the sensitivity of the information supplied and means of communication will be a primary consideration.

-Notification of key personnel
+• Notification of key personnel

 Each building has designated emergency contacts.
-Notification will begin immediately with phone calls outlining the threat (location, type of threat, number of individuals involved if known) and the eminent danger to each of the appointed personnel in each building.
+Notification will begin immediately with phone calls outlining the threat (location, type of threat, number of individuals involved if known) and the imminent danger to each of the appointed personnel in each building.
 In addition, e-mails will be sent to all personnel.
 The emergency contact persons in each building will then be instructed to go to each room in the building and give notification of the situation in progress.

-Instructions to all individuals in the event of a terrorist action resulting in a Lockdown Shelter in Place on college property.
+Instructions to all individuals in the event of a terrorist act resulting in a Lockdown Shelter in Place on college property